DricomDragon/PythonPostgresLab/README.md

 `sudo -u postgres psql -c "ALTER USER python_app PASSWORD 'blablapoivron'"`

+Do not forget to adapt the password in the `consumer/credentials.py` file.

 #### Shortcut

 To do everything in two single command :